 Step 1.
 Download AnyFix and install it on your computer.

 Step 2.
 Run it on your computer > connect your iPhone to the computer, and click iTunes Repair on the right.

 Step 3.
 Select Other iTunes Errors and click Scan Now to fix your iTunes getting slow problem.

 Step 4.
 Continue the process, and it will take you some minutes to finish all the repair process.
 And in the end, you will see a repair completed interface.

 Sometimes, the iTunes app just does not work the way you want and it could be due to the app’s own configuration.
 In that case, it is better you go for an alternate option rather than wasting your time on an app that will not respond.

 AnyTrans is a great option when it comes to doing the tasks that you normally do with iTunes.
 The app lets you transfer your iTunes media to your iPhone and to standalone folders on your computer as well.
 It is an amazing tool to access your iTunes media when the iTunes app itself will not let you do it.

 The following shows a demonstration of how you can use the app to transfer iTunes media from your computer to an iPhone.

 Step 1.
-Download and install AnyTrans for iOS on your computer.
+Download and install AnyTrans on your computer.